Hanno (Messana garrison commander)

 Hanno (𐤇𐤍𐤀, ḥnʾ) was a Carthaginian general, prominent in the events leading to the start of the First Punic War (264 to 241 BC).

 Satellite photo of the Strait of Messina.

-The Strait of Messina, Italian mainland in the distance.
+The Strait of Messina, the Italian mainland in the distance.

 Appeal for assistance from the Mamertines

 In 265 BCE, the Mamertines who were occupying Messana were being threatened by Hiero II of Syracuse.
 Consequently, they sent appeals for assistance to Rome and Carthage.
 The Carthaginians were first to respond, dispatching a small force commanded by Hanno to occupy the citadel of Messana and patrol the strait of Messina.
 The Roman consul Appius Claudius Caudex, desiring personal glory, persuaded the Roman People with promises of profit to vote in favour of intervening in Messana.
 Gaius Claudius, a military tribune, was sent in advance by the consul Appius Claudius Caudex with a few ships to Rhegium, a city allied to the Romans on the opposite side of the strait, on the Italian mainland.